chetchopra/IsItWorthIt/README.md

 ```
 Finally, open the index.html file to begin using the application

+# Using the app

+1. Signup
+![]

+2. Compare
+![]

+3. Decide if its worth it or not.
+If it is it'll be added to your wishlist

 # Built Using
 - Rails 5.2.3
 - Javascript v12.4.0